paolopiccinini/bookstore-backend/README.md

 I did in my opinion the closest thing to open close principle to add new types of books, U need to subclass Book and implement a new field in BookType Enum.

+I din't use map struct to map objects only becose there where few of them and then I should have found a trik to take the mapper in the BookType Enum.
+SO I made the mapping by my self.

 If u want me to imporve something please let me know, I can work on it.